macklab/manual/docs/mri_analysis.md

-# MRI Analysis
+# Overview

-Included here are resource and tips for best practices within the lab.
-There are many great resources available online for MRI analysis, check the links below!
+Included here are resources and tips for best practices within the lab.
+There are many general-purpose resources available online for MRI analysis, check the links below!

 ## Lab-specific resources
 * [MRI quality control](mri_qc.md)